 Buying a home is one of the most exciting purchases you’ll ever make.
 It’s easy to get caught up in the excitement and forget documentation that you might need to get to the point where you are signing on the dotted line.

-Here’s a short list of documents that you will probably need when pursuing a mortgage.
+Here’s a short list of documents that you will probably need when pursuing a mortgage loan.
 Tip: contact your lender for a more detailed list of what they require.

 Pay Stubs and Tax Returns